skip to content

 Syllabus

-This reading schedule (as well as the section titles) is meant to be suggestive, not prescriptive, chronological, or inclusive.
+This reading schedule (as well as the section titles) is meant to be suggestive, not prescriptive, chronological, or all-encompassing.
 In the event we find that we need to spend more time on a text/ section than originally allocated (or allow more time for oral reports), we can adjust our syllabus accordingly.
 You should also know that one of the signs of a good class discussion is that we will not have time to address all the reading that has been assigned for a certain day.
 Formally, the class will proceed through discussion, group workshops, and occasional lecturing.
 Commonly, I will announce at the end of each class the assignment for the next session.

 Please consult our text for the pagination of our readings and read the bio sketches in advance.